 - Always use a water pan to help keep moisture in the cooking chamber and avoid burning.

-- A good rule of thumb for working out how long it’s going to take to cook is 1 hour – 1 hour and 15 minutes per LB (0.45kg) of brisket at 250°F (120°C).
-Every brisket is different though.
+- A good rule of thumb for working out how long a brisket will take to cook is 1 hour and 15 minutes per LB (0.45kg) of brisket at 250°F (120°C).

-- You need to keep a close watch on the fire and keep the temperature steady.
-Make sure your
+- You need to keep a close watch on your smoker and keep the temperature steady.

 - When the lid of the smoker is open you’re losing heat and smoke and it’s going to take awhile to recover the heat.
 “If you’re looking you ain’t cooking”.

-- Check it as little as possible, and if it’s looking dry consider using a spray bottle with some apple juice or apple cider vinegar.
+- Check it as little as possible, and if it’s looking dry consider spritzing it using a spray bottle with some apple juice or apple cider vinegar.

 To ensure a steady temperature and avoid opening the lid too often, make sure you have a quality wireless thermometer setup with dual probes so you can measure the temperature of the smoker, as well as the internal meat temp.

 - Try and avoid choking off the oxygen too much which can cause a ‘dirty fire’.
 This can create creosote (a thick, oily substance left over by fire) which causes a bitter, oversmoked taste.

 - Wood choice is important, so try and avoid green wood or overly cured wood.
 Not mentioned in this video but elsewhere Aaron recommends using a very dry wood like Post Oak that has been cured for 9-12 months.